srosati/node-rest-api/Readme.md

 POST /auth/login => login with username and password

+### Notes

-Should be easily modifiable to change database or authentication method as it is separated in mostly independent modules
+- Should be easily modifiable to change database or authentication method as it is separated in mostly independent modules

-.http files are for example usage (see vscode Rest client extension for how this works) .env file provided on repo to provide example of enviroment variables
+- .http files are for example usage (see vscode Rest client extension for how this works)

-**Future extensions:**
+- .env file provided on repo to provide example of enviroment variables

+### Future extensions:

 - Better validation
-- Logging
+- Propper logging
+- Port over to TypeScript